 - 1. Nondeductible IRAs Excess Reconversion (Form 8606): The calculation of an "excess reconversion" of a traditional IRA to a Roth IRA is not supported by the program.
 This situation occurs when a taxpayer converts (conversion #1) a traditional IRA to a Roth IRA, then converts the amount back (re-characterizes) to a traditional IRA.
-The taxpayer then converts the same amount again (conversion #2) to a Roth IRA and then re-characterizes it again back to a traditional IRA in the same year. - 2.
-Retirement Plan Distributions Received from Decedents Other Than a Spouse (Form 8606): The preparation of Form 8606 from other than the taxpayer's or spouse's own IRA or Roth IRA account is not supported.
+The taxpayer then converts the same amount again (conversion #2) to a Roth IRA and then re-characterizes it again back to a traditional IRA in the same year. - Retirement Plan Distributions Received from Decedents Other Than a Spouse (Form 8606): The preparation of Form 8606 from other than the taxpayer's or spouse's own IRA or Roth IRA account is not supported.
 If the traditional IRA has a basis, or the distribution is from a Roth IRA, then the taxable amount must be calculated manually on a Form 8606 for the decedent. - 3.
 One-time Qualified Charitable Distribution (QCD) from an IRA to a split-interest entity: The program doesn't support the one-time QCD to certain types of split-interest entities. - Certain 2024 retirement plan distribution repayments (Form 8606): The program doesn't support repayments of retirement distributions for a qualified birth or adoption, emergency expenses, terminal illness or for victims of domestic abuse. - 5.
-Form 1099-R: Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.: A single Form 1099-R rolled into multiple types of retirement plans (IRA, Roth IRA, other qualified retirement plan, etc.) is not supported.
+Form 1099-R -- Distributions from Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc.: A single Form 1099-R rolled into multiple types of retirement plans (IRA, Roth IRA, other qualified retirement plan, etc.) is not supported.
 In this situation you must determine the amount rolled into each type of plan.
 Then treat each part of the rollover as a separate distribution and enter on multiple 1099-R worksheets. - 6.
-Form 1099-R: If a distribution is from a non-qualified plan and the taxable amount in box 2a is not determined, we do not support the calculation of the taxable amount. - 7.
-Roth to Health Savings Account: The program does not support trustee-to-trustee transfers from a Roth IRA to a Health Savings Account. - 8.
-Catch-up contributions to 403(b): Catch-up contributions to 403(b) for employees with 15 years of service are not supported. - 9.
+Roth to Health Savings Account: The program does not support trustee-to-trustee transfers from a Roth IRA to a Health Savings Account. - 7.
+Catch-up contributions to 403(b): Catch-up contributions to 403(b) for employees with 15 years of service are not supported. - 8.
 Keogh, SEP, and SIMPLE Contributions: Contributions made to more than one retirement plan are not supported by the program.
 For more information and suggestions for accommodating multiple-plan situations, see the Tax Help for the Keogh, SEP, and SIMPLE Contribution Worksheet.
 Note that for purposes of the Keogh/SEP self-employment income calculation, farm optional income, nonfarm optional income, church employee wages when no social security wages are reported on W-2 and the following categories included on the Schedule SE Adjustments Worksheet: other SE farm profit or loss, SE exempt farm profit or loss, other SE income reported on Form 1040, line 1, clergy Form W-2 wages, clergy housing allowance from Form W-2 Worksheet, clergy business deductions, other SE nonfarm profit or loss, SE exempt nonfarm profit or loss, notary public income are not included.
 Elective deferrals to an Individual 401(k) plan must be coordinated with any other elective deferrals to ensure that the total for the year does not exceed \$19,500 (\$26,000 if age 50 or older).
 Other elective deferrals include deferrals to employer provided retirement plans shown in Box 12 of Form W-2 and any contributions to a SIMPLE plan.
 Review all your elective deferrals for the year to be sure you have not exceeded the maximum.
 The program does not perform this limitation.
 Contributions to self-employed retirement plans must be limited to net self-employment income aggregated for all businesses with respect to which such plan is established.
 The program does not perform this limitation.